-This modification is dependent on the implementation of UNC0674 and ideally the modification should be implemented on the same date as UNC Mod 0674.
+This Modification is dependent on the implementation of UNC0674 and therefore cannot be implemented should UNC0674 be rejected.
+The Modification should also be implemented on the same date as UNC0674.

 The Workgroup discussed the implementation suggestions made by the Proposer.
 The Workgroup noted that there may need to be more details added to this section to include some transition rules around implementation.
-The Workgroup discussed that there needs to be more information given re how the transition is to be managed and that clear indications for dates should be made available.
-The Workgroup noted that in September 2020, a request was made in a UNC674 workgroup that a target delivery date (considering release strategies), release plan, communications piece to understand the movement of one regime to an updated one are all provided for clarity.
-The proposer resolved to take this away and liaise with the proposer of UNC674.
+The Workgroup discussed that there needs to be more information given regarding how the transition is to be managed and that clear indications for dates should be made available.
+The Workgroup noted that in September 2020, a request was made in a UNC0674 workgroup that a target delivery date (considering release strategies), release plan, communications piece to understand the movement of one regime to an updated one are all provided for clarity.
+The Proposer resolved to take this away and liaise with the Proposer of UNC0674.